What Is a Hyphen?

 Using hyphens to connect words is easy.
 Picking the right words to connect is a little harder.
 Let’s start with compound modifiers.

-A compound modifier is made up of two words that work together to function like one adjective.
+A compound modifier is made up of two or more words that work together to function like one adjective.
 When you connect words with the hyphen, you make it clear to readers that the words work together as a unit of meaning.

 In this sentence, it sounds like you shouldn’t take down any load that is holding up a wall.
 A hyphen should be inserted between load and bearing to make it clear that we’re talking about walls that are bearing a load.